railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 may be active at any one point, so bear this in mind when creating them.
 Use the :guilabel:`Active` field in the versions to activate or disable a pricelist version.

-.. note:: Automatically updating the sale pricelist
+.. note:: Automatically Updating the Sale Pricelist

    You can make any sale pricelist depend on one of the other pricelists.
    So you could make your sale pricelist depend on your supplier's purchase pricelist, to